thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 .. index::
   pair: apt-get commands; update
   pair: apt-get commands; dist-upgrade
+  single: /var/run/reboot-required

 Update the system **as root** with::

   apt-get update       # As root. apt-get dist-upgrade # As root.

+After an update, the presence of file ``/var/run/reboot-required`` indicates that a reboot is required due to a new kernel or to the update of a critical library.

 Preventing the system from beeping